gleber/ledger-parsita/memory-bank/progress.md

 - Attempted to fix failing capital gains tests, but the cause of the failures is unclear and may be related to test data or environment issues.
 - Added `isCash()` method to `Commodity` class and used it in `capital_gains.py` to exclude cash-only transactions.
 - Added tests to `tests/test_capital_gains.py` to ensure cash transactions are excluded.
+- The `isDatedSubaccount` method was found to be already implemented and tested in `src/classes.py`.
 - **All currently implemented tests are passing (including fixes for journal flattening and journal string conversion).**

 ## What's Left to Build